-The hypotenuse is always the side across from, and not touching, the right angle.
+The hypotenuse is always the side directly across from the right angle.

 If another angle is given or wanted, then the side opposite that is called the Opposite, and the side touching it is called the Adjacent.

 The Hypotenuse can be the top, bottom, left or right side: what matters is that it is always opposite the right angle.